goderich/dissertation/dissertation.md

 Matu'uwal *saik* and Plngawan *saɹik* 'liver' reflect a historical \*a in penultimate position, but Squliq *səzik* and Skikun *sik* point to \*ə in this position instead.

 Squliq *həməbyaw* and Skikun *həbiyax* 'to chase' both show metathesis of the first two consonants.
 Compare Matu'uwal *bahaag*, Klesan *bəhyaw*, and also Truku Seediq *bəhəraw*.
-Note that S'uli' *həmyaw* shows this metathesis as well, although Klesan *məhyaw* (base *bəhyaw*) does not.
-The metathesis in S'uli' is most likely due to Squliq influence.
+Note that S'uli *həmyaw* shows this metathesis as well, although Klesan *məhyaw* (base *bəhyaw*) does not.
+The metathesis in S'uli is most likely due to Squliq influence.

 Squliq and Skikun *bəlaq* 'good' have an irregular vowel correspondence with Matu'uwal *balaiq*, Plngawan *baleʔ*, and Klesan *bəle*.
 The reconstructed Proto-Atayal form is \*balaʔiq, which should be regularly reflected in Squliq and Skikun as \*\*bəleq, showing vowel coalescence like Plngawan and Klesan.
 Notice that Squliq and Skikun lenite the penultimate vowel in *bəlaq*, suggesting that vowel lenition occurred before coalescence and ultimate vowel replacement.